Tonmoy-codebreak/aetherfit-frontend/README.md

 ## 🧾 About the Website

 **AetherFit** is a full-stack MERN (MongoDB, Express.js, React.js, Node.js) based fitness tracker platform built for a company on a mission to revolutionize the fitness industry.
-The platform provides a role-based system with Admin, Trainer, and Member experiences — allowing users to book fitness trainers, join curated classes, engage in fitness forums, and track their progress.
+The platform provides a role-based system with Admin, Trainer, and Member experiences while allowing users to book fitness trainers, join curated classes, engage in fitness forums, and track their progress.

-The project was built as part of a major assignment challenge with strict guidelines ensuring:
-- Unique and responsive design
-- Secure authentication & authorization
-- Complete CRUD features with user feedback
-- Stripe-based payment integration
-- Dynamic dashboards based on user roles
-- Community engagement through forums and reviews

 Whether you're managing classes, becoming a trainer, or just looking for the perfect coach to guide your journey — **AetherFit** has it all.

 ---